 “Through the Archival Looking Glass is a much needed addition to the existing body of scholarly thought.
 It is much more than simply an overview of the current landscape and practice but offers up practical and realistic solutions . . . this collection of essays should be best viewed as a springboard which will hopefully inspire further original thought on what is still an emerging subject.”

-—Stephen Scarth, Amherst College, Archives and Records: The Journal of the Archives and Records Association
+—Stephen Scarth, Public Record Office of Northern Ireland, Archives and Records: The Journal of the Archives and Records Association